chandracs238/Restaurant-Order-Management-API/README.md

 ```

 ## **Final Notes**
 This API is designed for **real-world applications**, following best practices for scalability, security, and performance.
-With these techniques, you can confidently build and deploy this API for clients or as part of a freelance portfolio. 🚀